Social network advertising: YouTube

-YouTube participates in ad targeting by analyzing Google searches and reviewing content searched.
-Ads can be targeted to specific video topics and keywords, and placed on channels or videos.

 Operation

 Within social communities, users provide demographic information, interests, and images.
-This information is accessed by social media targeting software and enables advertisers to create display ads with characteristics that match those of social network users.
-A critical component of social media targeting is providing the users' demographic and interest information.
-Using this information, social media targeting heightens the likelihood of users seeing advertisements that interest them.
-The availability of user data allows for detailed analysis and reporting, which is a significant part of social media targeting and what makes it more effective than statistical projections alone.
+Social media targeting software draws on this information and enables advertisers to create display ads with characteristics matching those of social network users.
+Targeting on this basis increases the likelihood that a user sees advertisements related to their interests.
+The same data supports the analysis and reporting of campaign results.

 Demographics

-About three-quarters of Internet users are members of at least one social network.
-49% of US adult women visit social media sites a few times daily, whereas only 34% of men do.
-The fastest-growing age group on Twitter is 55- to 64-year-olds, up 79% since 2012, and the 45-54 age group is the fastest-growing on Facebook and Google+.
-Social media use is more common in the 18–29 age group, with 89% being Internet users, versus 43% of those 65 and older.
+As of 2014, about three-quarters of Internet users belonged to at least one social network.
+49% of adult women in the United States visited social media sites a few times daily, compared with 34% of men.
+The fastest-growing age group on Twitter was 55 to 64, up 79% since 2012, while the 45-54 group was the fastest-growing on Facebook and Google+.
+Use was more common in the 18–29 age group, of whom 89% were Internet users, than among those aged 65 and over, of whom 43% were.